The First Curse

 Some time after The Taken King released for Destiny back in 2016, I unlocked the quest, Imprecation, exclusively granted by Banshee-44 (everyone’s beloved gunsmith at the tower).
 Little did I know the difficulties awaiting me were not in completing the quest, but rather, in using the exotic weapon rewarded for doing so.

 It’s unfortunate that whenever a gaming article appears, it’s usually dismissed as “juvenile” or just “gaming news”, something irrelevant.
-Because there is a wealth of knowledge to explore within games and the gaming industry whether it be in design, development, storytelling, replay value, or the complexity of reward systems for players who investing their time in playing.
+Because there is a wealth of knowledge to explore within games and the gaming industry whether it be in design, development, storytelling, replay value, or the complexity of reward systems for players who invest their time in playing.
 In this article, I want to disclose how a single weapon in Destiny (among hundreds in the game) revealed a profound secret to successful living.
 Let’s dive in.

 The First Curse is an exotic hand cannon weapon.
 A slow, yet powerful double-action revolver.
 There was even a cool spinning animation whenever you equipped it.
 The gun hit like a tank if you can nail precision shots, but precision shots require patience, timing and anticipation skills.
 The First Curse was the quintessential “high-risk high-reward” weapon.
 When first acquiring it, I was stoked, immediately eager to try it out.
 However, when I did, I was quickly met with much frustration.